Transformers for dynamical systems learn transfer operators in-context

-The underlying mechanism, in-context learning, differs from classical machine learning approaches that dichotomize learning during training from testing during inference.
-Instead, pretraining provides a sufficiently large model with vast background experience and an underlying world model, allowing it to quickly adapt to new tasks based on minimal context \cite{von2023transformers,akyurek2023learning}.
+The underlying mechanism, in-context learning, differs from classical machine learning approaches that dichotomize learning during training from inference during testing.
+Instead, pretraining provides a sufficiently large model with vast background experience and, in some cases, a mechanistic world model, allowing it to adapt to new tasks based on minimal context \cite{von2023transformers,akyurek2023learning}.
 In traditional scientific machine learning, a trained model acts as a surrogate for the dynamical process that generated the training data, and so a trained model can, at best, only generate test outputs matching the distribution of the training data, known as \textit{in-distribution (ID) generalization}.
 In contrast, in-context learning enables \textit{out-of-distribution (OOD) generalization} on new data distributions \cite{goring2024out}.
-However, the underlying mechanisms enabling in-context learning and OOD generalization in SciML are poorly understood, even as recent empirical studies have uncovered robust signatures of generalization in areas as diverse as turbulence closure modelling, large eddy convection, or magnetohydrodynamics \cite{clavier2025generative,rosofsky2023magnetohydrodynamics}.
+However, the underlying mechanisms enabling in-context learning and OOD generalization in SciML are poorly understood, even as recent empirical studies have uncovered robust signatures of generalization in areas as diverse as turbulence closure modelling, molecular dynamics, and magnetohydrodynamics \cite{clavier2025generative,schreiner2023implicit,rosofsky2023magnetohydrodynamics}.

 To clarify the origin of in-context learning in scientific machine learning, we draw inspiration from recent works that train minimal language models, in order to probe the mechanistic origin of in-context learning \cite{garg2022can,reddy2024mechanistic,edelman2024evolution}.
 We train a small transformer model on a univariate trajectory originating from a single dynamical system (denoted Train-ID), and we then evaluate its ability to both (1) forecast a different trajectory from the \textit{same} dynamical system (Test-ID), and (2) forecast a trajectory from a \textit{different} dynamical system (Test-OOD).
 We first generate a trajectory $\v{y}(t) \in \mathbb{R}^D$ from the $D$-dimensional ordinary differential equation $\dot{\v{y}} = \v{f}(\v{y})$, $\v{y}(0)= \v{y}_0^\text{train}$.
 Train-ID consists of a univariate training time series $x_{1}, x_{2}, ..., x_T$ representing evenly-spaced samples of the first coordinate of the full trajectory $\v{y}(t)$.
 In order to use language modeling approaches, we convert these continuous values to discrete tokens by uniformly quantizing them into $V$ evenly-spaced bins (token IDs).
 This same approach is used by leading foundation models for zero-shot time series forecasting \cite{ansari2024chronos}.
 For simplicity, hereafter we use $x_t$ to refer to elements of the tokenized univariate time series.